josehoras/Kidnapped-Vehicle-Project/README.md

 Once you clone this repo, it includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.

-Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.
+Once the install for uWebSocketIO is complete, the main program can be built and run from the project top directory.

-- Make a build directory: `mkdir build && cd build`
-- Compile: `cmake .. && make`
-   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
+- `./clean.sh`
+- `./build.sh`
-- Run it: `./ExtendedKF `
+- `./run.sh `

-Refer to the [Udacity project repository](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project) for more detail intalation instructions.
+Refer to the [Udacity project repository](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project) for more detail intalation instructions.

 ## Other Important Dependencies